pdorrell/melody_scripter/README.rst

 * Either, the first note ends with "~" and the second note starts with "~",
 * Or, a "~" **Tie** item occurs between the two notes.

-It is entirely possible for more than two notes to form a continuation |--| the required joinings just need to be indicated in each case.
+It is possible for more than two notes to form a continuation |--| the required joinings need to be indicated in each case.
 This would be necessary, for example, to specify a note that filled more than two bars.

 Rests